aurelia-contrib/aurelia-getting-started/guides/how-to-simplify-your-import-paths-in-typescript.md

 import {log} from 'services/log';
 ```

-With some adjustments to your `tsconfig.json` you do just that.
+With some adjustments to your `tsconfig.json` you can do just that.
 You need to set the `baseUrl` and the `paths` you want to map, you can find out more about [path mapping](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping) in the Typescript docs.

-T

 tsconfig.json
 ```json